Skip to main content

 1. Profile your current training pipeline to identify memory bottlenecks

-2. Integrate Flash Attention 2 for immediate 2-4x attention speedups
+2. Integrate Flash Attention 2 for its published ~2x speedup over Flash Attention 1

 3. Evaluate kernel replacement for common operations (LayerNorm, GELU, etc.)